 Examples of Small Bay Industrial Real Estate Assets on the Kay Properties Online Marketplace at www.kpi1031.com

-Cove Texas Small Bay Industrial 86 Portfolio DST
+Texas Small Bay Industrial 86 Portfolio DST

 Investment Summary:

-The Cove Texas Small Bay Industrial 86 portfolio DST includes a two-property small bay portfolio located in the Houston, TX metro area with the potential for significant monthly income and appreciation potential.
+The Texas Small Bay Industrial 86 portfolio DST includes a two-property small bay portfolio located in the Houston, TX metro area with the potential for significant monthly income and appreciation potential.

 Image of Cove Texas Small Bay Industrial 86 Portfolio property

-This small bay industrial portfolio offering is fully debt-free investment that was created with the purposeful investment strategy of mitigating common risks associated with real estate debt, such as mortgage foreclosure, cash flow sweep clauses, and go-dark provisions.
+This small bay industrial portfolio DST offering is a fully debt-free investment that was created with the purposeful investment strategy of mitigating common risks associated with real estate debt, such as mortgage foreclosure, cash flow sweep clauses, and go-dark provisions.

 Investors can sleep well at night knowing there is no lender on the buildings.

-Two Property Small Bay Flex Industrial Portfolio:
+Two Property Small Bay Flex Industrial DST Portfolio – a 1031 Exchange Alternative:

 Significant Monthly Income Potential:

-Cove Texas Small Bay Industrial 85 Portfolio DST
+The next Small Bay offering available on the www.kpi1031.com marketplace is the Texas Small Bay Industrial 85 Portfolio DST

 Investment Summary: